 What is a deal sourcing platform?

 Deal sourcing platforms are software or tools designed to help venture capital and private equity firms find and close potential investment opportunities.
-The right platform doesn’t just help identify the right deals, it streamlines the process to accelerate deal flow.
+The right platform can help identify the right deals, and streamline the process to accelerate deal flow through proactive discovery, relationship intelligence, and automated data enrichment.

 How do private equity firms perform research?